‘RHOC’ Star Tamra Judge’s Husband Eddie Is ‘Very Scared’ After Undergoing Fifth Heart Surgery

 “He doesn’t want to die, and although docs assured him that they will correct the condition eventually, he knows that it is not looking good.
 This is his fifth procedure this year,” a source close to the couple said.

-Throughout Eddie’s ongoing heath crisis, Tamra has been keeping her fans and followers in the loop with his surgeries and recovery as they happen.
+Throughout Eddie’s ongoing health crisis, Tamra has been keeping her fans and followers in the loop with his surgeries and recovery as they happen.
 She’s also been chronicling Eddie’s struggles with Bravo TV for the upcoming 13th season of The Real Housewives of Orange County.
 In fact, during Eddie’s latest procedure on Monday, the cameras were in town and expected to capture the behind-the-scenes drama on upcoming episodes of the reality show.

 Although friends of Tamra are reportedly convinced that she is “absolutely insane” for allowing Bravo TV to film Eddie’s health crisis for The Real Housewives of Orange County, she isn’t concerned with the series or with the backlash she’ll receive.
 Instead, she’s focused solely on her husband and his recovery.